m-barneto/CSC289-Capstone/README.md

-# If virtualenv isn't already installed
-pip install virtualenv
 # Create the virtualenv named venv
-python -m virtualenv venv
+python -m venv .venv

-# Activate the venv
-.\venv\Scripts\Activate.ps1

 # Install the packages from the requirements.txt into the venv
 pip install -r requirements.txt

-# To add packages
+# To add installed packages to requirements.txt
 pip freeze > requirements.txt